How to Budget on a $100,000 Salary

 How much can I spend daily on a $100,000 salary?

-On a $100,000 annual salary ($8,333/month), after suggested housing costs and saving 25% of remaining income, your daily budget is approximately $149/day for discretionary spending.
+On a $100,000 annual salary ($8,333/month), once housing, utilities, transport, healthcare, and 25% savings are set aside, your daily budget is approximately $53/day for groceries and everyday spending.
 Use the calculator above with your actual numbers for a personalized result.

 What percentage should I save on a $100,000 salary?